 Through the use of high-performance protective marine and industrial coatings, SSPC serves to protect and preserve concrete, steel and other industrial and marine structures such as boats, ships and ship bulkheads for example.
 SSPC‘s role in the industrial steel structure industry is to provide the latest information on surface preparation, coating selection, coating application, environmental regulations, and health and safety issues.

 As a certified member of SSPC, we ensure that all of our jobs have a certified inspector on site and that our project managers maintain the proper paperwork for quality and safety control for each job.
-Alpine Painting is pleased to say that we are the only company in the country to maintain all three of the following QP certifications: QP1, QP2, & QP9.
+Alpine Painting is pleased to say that we are the one of two companies in the country to maintain all five of the following QP certifications: QP1, QP2, QP8, QP9 and QS1.

 QP 1 evaluates contractors performing surface preparation and industrial coating application on steel structures.